 Forms should be logical and intuitive.

-Making sure your forms follow logical steps, are as short as possible, and cleary explain what's needed will go a long way toward helping everyone complete them more easily.
+Making sure your forms follow logical steps, are as short as possible, and clearly explain what's needed will go a long way toward helping everyone complete them more easily.

 Use brief, plain language for instructions and cues.